 13. What are my mortgage options?

 Mortgages are highly-specialised contracts and as a result, are unique to everyone’s circumstances.
-We’ll put you in touch with a mortgage specialist who will guide you and explain which types of mortgages are available to you.

 14. How do I get a first-time buyer mortgage?